If you can say one, two, three, that is a good start.

 five eight two, four oh six nine

-Notice that 0 is often said as oh in phone numbers.
+Notice that 0 is often read as oh in phone numbers.

 4. Years

-Years are not always read like normal counting numbers.
+Years are often said differently from normal counting numbers.

 - 1998 = nineteen ninety-eight